aidecentralized/nanda-servers/mcp-latex-pdf/README.md

-# mcp-latex-pdf: A Document Conversion MCP Server
+# mcp-latex-pdf: A Document Conversion MCP Server from LaTeX to PDF

 This project provides a Model Context Protocol (MCP) server built with Python using `FastMCP` based on [the SSE transport](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse) mechanism.
 It allows MCP clients (like AI assistants or other applications) to convert a LaTeX document to PDFs (with support for more document formats upcoming in the future).